mxsgrs/WebApiStarterPack/ReadMe.md

 ## Opening

 This project does not cover everything of course.
 It aims to provide the basics and get you going quickly, so you can dive into more complex structure faster.
-Evolving to a Domain Driven Design is possibility or using it in a microservice environment is another one.
+Evolving to a Domain Driven Design is a possibility, using it in a microservice environment is another one.